pfsense/docs/source/vpn/ipsec/l2tp-ipsec.rst

 With the IPsec tunnel itself ready, now the pre-shared key must be configured in a special way, which is common for all clients.

-*  Navigate to **VPN > IPsec**, **Pre-Shared Keys** tab on pfSense
+*  Navigate to **VPN > IPsec**, **Pre-Shared Keys** tab in the pfSense webGUI
 *  Click |fa-plus| to add a new PSK
 *  Set the **Identifier** to *allusers*

-   .. note:: The "allusers" name is a special keyword used by pfSense to
+   .. note:: The "allusers" name is a special keyword used by pfSense
-      configure a wildcard PSK, which is necessary for L2TP/IPsec to function.
+      software to configure a wildcard PSK, which is necessary for L2TP/IPsec to function.
 Do not use any other **Identifier** for this PSK!

 *  Set **Secret Type** to *PSK*
 *  Enter a **Pre-Shared Key**, such as *aaabbbccc* -- ideally one a lot